 The Ph.D. program in Instructional Design, Development and Evaluation prepares students to deeply investigate areas related to learning, performance, technologies, and instructional tools.

-This program in the Department of Instructional Design, Development and Evaluation balances an in-depth focus on scholarly inquiry and research methods with practical experience through internships, apprenticeships, community participation, work with faculty, and more.
+This program in the Instructional Design, Development and Evaluation Department balances an in-depth focus on scholarly inquiry and research methods with practical experience through internships, apprenticeships, community participation, work with faculty, and more.
 Through collaborative projects and an active residency program, students develop into scholars who can conduct, publish, and consume research in a variety of instructional and professional settings.
 Opportunities are available for collaborating with faculty members in research, teaching, and grant writing.

 The doctoral program of study is composed of course work, community building with professionals in our field, and residency activities in which you engage in research and other scholarly activities.
 Generally, pursuing a doctorate requires full-time study to gain depth of knowledge and research methods.